mild-blue/opentiny-docs/CONTRIBUTING.md

 Do not use *Ephox Corporation*.

-TinyMCE
+OpenTiny
 : This is the JavaScript library for rich text editing.

-Capitalize the *MCE* Do not use *Tinymce*. *tinymce* is allowed in code and codeblocks where required.

-TinyMCE 5
+OpenTiny 5
-: Correct way to refer to the 5.x releases of TinyMCE unless a specific version number (major.minor.patch) is *required*.
+: Correct way to refer to the 5.x releases of OpenTiny unless a specific version number (major.minor.patch) is *required*.

-TinyMCE 5.x
+OpenTiny 5.x
 : Do not use.
-Use *TinyMCE 5* or *version 5*.
-If necessary to specify the availability of a new feature or change in behavior, specify the minor version number such as TinyMCE 5.7.
+Use *OpenTiny 5* or *version 5*.
+If necessary to specify the availability of a new feature or change in behavior, specify the minor version number such as OpenTiny 5.7.

-TinyMCE 6
+OpenTiny 6
-: Correct way to refer to the 6.x releases of TinyMCE unless a specific version number (major.minor.patch) is *required*.
+: Correct way to refer to the 6.x releases of OpenTiny unless a specific version number (major.minor.patch) is *required*.

-TinyMCE Cloud
+OpenTiny Cloud
 : Do not use.
 Use *Tiny Cloud*.

 UI component
-: Collective term for TinyMCE user interface elements, such as: *dialogs*, *toolbars*, and *toolbar buttons*.
+: Collective term for OpenTiny user interface elements, such as: *dialogs*, *toolbars*, and *toolbar buttons*.

 UI element
 : Avoid using *UI element*.